flatsurf/veerer/README.rst

 Each edge comes with an orientation and the edge opposite to ``i`` is labelled ``~i`` (so ``-1``, ``-2``, etc. are respectively opposite edges to ``0``, ``1``, etc.).
-To input a triangulation, you must provide a list of triangles, each triangle beeing a triple of oriented edges, and a list of colours::
+To input a triangulation, you must provide a list of triangles, each triangle being a triple of oriented edges, and a list of colours::

     >>> from veerer import *